Suwanee Workers’ Compensation Lawyer

 An attorney can determine if a third-party claim is possible.
 On top of the lost wages, medical benefits, mileage expenses, death benefits, and disability funds, a lawyer can help you seek additional damages when someone other than your employer (third-party) is responsible for the accident.

-An attorney can provide court representation if you fail to settle your claim and save you time and money.
+An attorney can provide court representation if you fail to settle your claim, saving you time and money.
 A trial can be an exhausting process since you have to meet with witnesses, file petitions, and dig up medical records.
 An attorney will appear and present your case before a judge or jury on your behalf.

 Suwanee workers' compensation lawyer